-Switzerland v Spain
+Spain beat Swiss for first Nations League win

 Post update

-Foul by Diego Llorente (Spain).
+Foul by Djibril Sow (Switzerland).

 Post update